Built for modern optical teams

 Less manual back-and-forth

-Appointments, dossiers, invoices, and payments stay tied together from the start.
+Prescription, quote, order, invoice, and payment stay tied together from the start.

 Cleaner branch execution